 Observe that all necessary permits and licenses have been obtained prior to work commencement.

-Raise for discussion and decision, the manner in which the construction will be administered by itself and the Board, the scheduling of construction, and any and all other issues or questions which in the opinion of the Architect or the Board must be settled before the start of construction.
+Raise for discussion and decision the manner in which the construction will be administered by itself and the Board, the scheduling of construction, and any and all other issues or questions which in the opinion of the Architect or the Board must be settled before the start of construction.
 Before convening the preconstruction conference, the Architect shall confer with an authorized representative of the Board concerning the agenda and who is to attend.

 Prepare and distribute minutes within a specified time following the meeting.